dhunnyzaheer/SLAM-Experiment-Week-1/README.md

 - Compare the two maps

-- Convert KITTI dataset fro SLAM to rosbag
+- Convert KITTI dataset for SLAM to rosbag